-1 Correct at January 2019.
-See the WaterAid website for the current list of operational countries.
+&lt;sup>1 See the WaterAid website for the current list of operational countries.

-- 1.6 We work collaboratively and in partnership with others to drive transformational change and achieve our vision of everyone, everywhere having access to safe water, decent toilets and hygiene by 2030. - 1.7 Our current strategic aims are interconnected and complementary, and are prioritised and resourced according to the context of the country and locality in which we are working. - 1.8 Our strategic aims are: - Equality: we will tackle and challenge the inequalities that prevent the poorest and most marginalised people from realising their right to safe water, sanitation and hygiene. - Sustainable services: we will support governments and service providers to strengthen the systems and capabilities required to deliver sustainable water, sanitation and hygiene services. - Integration: we will work with others to develop plans and activities that accelerate change by integrating water, sanitation and hygiene into sustainable development. - Hygiene: we will positively influence hygiene behaviour to maximise the benefits of access to safe water and sanitation. - 1.9 All our work is subject to ongoing review and evaluation.
+- transformational change and achieve our vision of everyone, everywhere having access to sustainable safe water, sanitation and hygiene. - 1.7 Our current strategic aims are interconnected and complementary and are prioritised and resourced according to the context of the country and locality in which we are working. - 1.8 Our strategic aims are: - 1 Achieve universal, sustainable and safe services in focused geographic areas to influence wider change. - 2 Prioritise WASH across the health sector to improve public health. - 3 Strengthen the resilience of WASH to climate change - 4 Increase the quantity and quality of financing

+1.9 All our work is subject to ongoing review and evaluation.
 We gather and aggregate data from each member to measure performance annually, and assess progress against each of the four aims on a rolling four-year cycle.
 In addition, we carry out thematic and geographic reviews regularly.
 We report annually at a global level on our work and achievements and publish our global and member annual reports on our global website.